Unpacking Hateful Memes: Presupposed Context and False Claims: SHIELD : Presupposed Context False Claim Hateful Meme Detection Framework.

 To overcome these challenges, we first design a prompt template $\mathcal{P}$ as input to the LLM: ``<$H_v$> <$\mathcal{T}$> Are there false claims?'' where angle brackets indicate placeholders.
 Specifically, <$H_v$> denotes the placeholder for the patch embeddings.
-We encode ``<$\mathcal{T}$> This meme is hateful or not?'' using the LLM's embedding layer and concatenate it with $H_v$ before feeding the combined representation into the LLM.
+We encode ``<$\mathcal{T}$> Are there false claims'' using the LLM's embedding layer and concatenate it with $H_v$ before feeding the combined representation into the LLM.
 To mitigate the inherent bias of the LLM toward regarding memes as non-hateful, we fine-tune it to adapt it to the hateful meme detection task.
 To fully exploit the knowledge encoded in the LLM, we extract the last hidden state $h_{SP}$ for downstream classification:

 where $h_{SP} \in \mathbb{R}^{d_{SP}}$; $A \in \mathbb{R}^{n \times n}$ is the attention matrix with $n$ tokens in total. $LLM_{\mathrm{fine-tuned}}$ denotes the LLM fine-tuned during training, without restricting the specific fine-tuning method.
 In our implementation, we adopt LoRA~\cite{hu2021lora} for fine-tuning.